US stock market holds steady ahead of a Federal Reserve decision on interest rates

 NEW YORK — (AP) — U.S. stock indexes are drifting on Wednesday as Wall Street waits to hear from the Federal Reserve later in the afternoon about what it will do with interest rates.

-The S&P 500 was edging up by 0.1% in morning trading, coming off its first loss after setting all-time highs for six successive days.
-The Dow Jones Industrial Average was virtually unchanged, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was adding 0.2%.
+The S&P 500 was edging up by 0.2% in afternoon trading, coming off its first loss after setting all-time highs for six successive days.
+The Dow Jones Industrial Average was up 30 points, or 0.1%, as of 1:07 p.m.
+Eastern time, and the Nasdaq composite was adding 0.4%.

 The bond market saw a bit more action, where Treasury yields rose after a report suggested the U.S. economy's growth was much stronger during the spring than economists expected.
 It grew at a 3% annual rate, according to an advance estimate, a full percentage point more than forecast.
 But underlying trends beneath the surface may be more discouraging.